-The most significant cause of delay for children needing adoption is the length of time it takes for cases to be completed in court.
+The most significant cause for delays in children needing adoption is the length of time it takes for cases to be completed in court.

 The average time taken to complete care proceedings in the cases inspectors examined was almost 14 months.

 The report explores the many critical points that can cause delay in a complex adoption system and some of the ways in which local authorities and their partners are working to overcome those barriers.
 The report surveyed nine local authorities, tracking 53 adoption cases in detail, and a further 36 cases were randomly sampled.
 Inspectors also spoke to 23 approved adopters.